hassanalawie/SYDE-Options-Checker/README.md

 # AI and Computing Option Requirements Checker

 There are a lot of rules and requirements to get either the AI or Computing option, and you might have enough already to get one of these.
-This is a quick python script, that lets you quickly check.
+This is a tool that lets you quickly check pls don't come 4 me if it is wrong :)

 ## Usage
 ### Website